taitulism/Bootstruct/README.md

 first & last
 ------------
-As we saw earlier, the `index` and the verb entries (files or folders) only run for the target folder.
+As we saw earlier, the `index` and the verb entries (files or folders) only run for the target-folder.

-If you want a folder to do something even if it's not the target folder but its name was addressed in the request (e.g. `foo` in `foo/bar`), create a `first` and/or a `last` entry in it.
-Both are called when a folder is requested whether or not it's the target folder or should the request be passed on. `first` is called before the target folder is done with its `index` and the verb method. `last` is called after the target folder is done.
+If you want a folder to do something even if it's not the target-folder but its name was addressed in the request (e.g. `foo` in `foo/bar`), you could use 2 other methods: `first` and `last`.
+Both are called when a folder is requested whether or not it's the target-folder or should the request be passed on. `first` is called before the target-folder is done with its `index` and the verb method. `last` is called after the target-folder is done.

 ```
 ├── app